Part 1

 Specialist

-This course provides participants with an in depth knowledge of the field of special education with a focus on developing leadership and advocacy skills.
-Participants will explore Ministry directions and issues facing special education in Ontario.
-Opportunities will be provided for the critical analysis of current programming, legislation, regulations, policies, and ethical issues.
-This will culminate in a practical leadership experience that will demonstrate the candidate’s interest in and commitment to leadership in special education.
+Participants will gain in-depth knowledge of the field of special education with a focus on developing leadership and advocacy skills.
+The course explores Ministry directions and issues facing special education in Ontario.
+Candidates will critically analyze current programming, legislation, regulations, policies, and ethical issues.
+This culminates in a practical leadership experience that demonstrates the candidate’s interest in and commitment to leadership in special education.

 This course is open to all elementary and secondary teachers who have a basic qualification in general studies or technological studies and who have completed Special Education Part 2 and two years of successful teaching experience, including one year in special education.